MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-spring-boot-to-azure-spring-apps.md

 This article shows you how to deploy a Java Spring Boot web app with sign-in by Microsoft Entra account to Azure Spring Apps.

-This guidance assumes you've run through any of the Spring Boot Web app examples for enabling security with Microsoft Entra ID.
+This guidance assumes you have through any of the Spring Boot Web app examples for enabling security with Microsoft Entra ID.

 ## Prerequisites